Clarivy/Clarivy/README.md

 ## I'm currently...

-- 🎓 Pursuing a degree in Computer Science at ShanghaiTech University.
+- 🎓 Pursuing a PhD degree in DGP at University of Toronto.
+Previously at ShanghaiTech, UC Berkeley and UC San Diego.
-- 🌱 Engaged in exploring the fields of Machine Learning and Computer Graphics.
+- 🌱 Engaged in exploring the fields of Computer Graphics and Generative 3D.
-- 🌐 Expanding my knowledge in Web Development, with hands-on experiences in React and Vue.
 - 📷 A photography and videography enthusiast.
 - 🎈 An avid participant in programming contests, with a background in OI and ACM contests.
-- 💼 Interning at [Deemos](https://deemos.com/), contributing to advancements in DigitalHuman and 3D face reconstruction.
-- 🌉 Participated in the exchange program at the University of California Berkeley, College of Engineering
-- 💡 Learn more about my work and research [on my website](https://clarivy.github.io/).
+- 💡 Learn more about my work and research [on google scholar](https://scholar.google.com/citations?user=GZ5aDcUAAAAJ&hl=en).